umccr/htsget-rs/htsget-actix/README.md

 [actions-url]: https://github.com/umccr/htsget-rs/actions?query=workflow%3Atests+branch%3Amain

 > [!IMPORTANT]
-> The functionality of [htsget-axum] is identical to this crate and it is recommended for all
+> The functionality of [htsget-axum] is identical to this crate, and it is recommended for all
 > projects to use [htsget-axum] instead.
 >
 > This crate will be maintained to preserve backwards compatibility, however [htsget-axum] is